 450 lmao

-high school, three of my friends and I talked about starting a bakery.
-However, during the start of the pandemic, my friends pessimistic, believing that the pandemic had ruined any chances we had of successfully running an F & B business.
-I was still motivated to realize our dream, but persuading them verbally was fruitless.
-Thus, I started to go solo, hoping they would eventually rejoin.
+As a high school freshman, three friends and I talked about starting a bakery.
+However, they became pessimistic, believing that the pandemic had ruined our chances of starting this business.
+Despite my motivation to realize it, persuading them was fruitless.
+Thus, I went ahead, hoping they would eventually rejoin.

 I started by creating the concept using free graphic design websites.
-Then, I researched potential pastries for our business and its soon-to-be variations.
+Then, I researched potential pastries for our business and future variations of baked goods.
 With every bit of development I updated the boys on, they started offering help.
-Now is the perfect time to mobilize my team.
+Finally, the whole team was complete again.

-Knowing them very well, I assigned them tasks respective to their behavior.
-The math whizz was in charge of financials; The social butterfly was head of marketing; The well-organized one had to deal with suppliers.
-I was in the middle, responsible for keeping the momentum afloat.
+Knowing them very well, I assigned them tasks respective to their capabilities.
+The math whizz was in charge of financials; the social butterfly was head of marketing; the well-organized one had to deal with suppliers.
+I was the manager, responsible for keeping the momentum afloat.
 While technically director of product development, I had to dabble in finance, management, and a bit of marketing to ensure the quality of our preparation.

-As a person who values clear communication, I encourage the flow of information to inspire discussion.
-So, I implemented biweekly progress meetings so that we could plan where to focus our efforts next.
+As a person who values clear communication, I encouraged the flow of information to inspire discussion.
+I implemented biweekly progress meetings so that we could plan where to focus our efforts next.
 During these meetings, I cultivated an atmosphere of collaboration by striving to understand and include others' opinions and ideas on specific issues.

-First and foremost, I wanted to finish this project together; despite not directly meeting my team members, I pushed to be more perceptive of their mental and physical health.
+Most importantly, I aspired to finish this project together.
+Despite not directly meeting my team members, I pushed to be more perceptive of their mental and physical health.
 For example, if one of my teammates showed signs of burnout, I would insist on taking over his agenda, and my two other friends would assist with mine.
-After three months of toil and trouble, we finally opened our bakery in July 2021, naming it: Maison Butter.
+After three months of toil and trouble, we finally opened our bakery in July 2021, naming it Maison Butter.

 Looking back, I realize that leadership requires courage and compassion.
 Had I been too scared to initiate this journey or been insensitive toward my coworkers, I wouldn't have had the opportunity to create something bigger than myself.
 I will continue developing my leadership skills, for I still have much to learn.